centreon/centreon-documentation/versioned_docs/version-23.10/installation/installation-of-a-remote-server/using-packages.md

     type: remote
     address: 192.168.0.2

-    Do you want to register this server with that information? (y/n)y
+    Do you want to register this server with the previous information? (y/n)y
     ```

 4. Add additional information to enable future communication between your Remote Server and its Central,